cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

 ForStatement
 ^^^^^^^^^^^^
+- While the SyReC grammar does not require the keyword *do* prior to the body of a ForStatement, the examples shown in both documents use such a keyword.
+Thus, we assume that this is a typo in the grammar and the *do* keyword is required.

-- The initial value of a loop variable can be used in the initialization of the iteration ranges 'end' and 'stepsize' value
+- The initial value of a loop variable can be used in the initialization of the iteration ranges 'end' and 'stepsize' value as shown in the following example

   .. code-block:: text